|

 to a non-exposed cat.
 There are some serious raw

-food evangelists on the internet, and we wish them well.
-We hope their
+food evangelists on the internet, and I wish them well.
+I hope their

 cats are perfect and happy and disease-free.
 But it's absurd when